mrklaney/single-view-demo/README.md

 192.168.191.241 sandbox.hortonworks.com sandbox
 ```

-Note: The IP address will likely be different for you, use that.
+Note: The IP address will likely be different for you.

 The hosts file is located at `/etc/hosts` for Mac and Linux computers.
 For Windows it's normally at `\WINDOWS\system32\drivers\etc`.
 If it's not there, create one and add the entry as shown above.